 Icelandair has a very nice looking lounge called the “Saga Lounge” that features padded rest loungers and showers.
 However, the lounge is only accessible to Icelandair Saga Class and Economy Comfort flyers, Saga Gold and Silver members, as well as certain American Express, Mastercard, Alaska Airlines and Lufthansa Elite/Gold Status flyers.

-Unlimited free WiFi is available at the airport.
+Unlimited free WiFi is available at Keflavik airport.
 Connect to the “Kefairport-FreeWifi” network and log in to access.
 No registration required!

 ATMs / Cash Machines – Need cash?
 ATMs are available.
 Eight of the machines located in the departure hall offer several currencies.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside and Airside.

-Currency Exchange – Arion Bank offers currency exchange service 24 hours a day in their arrival and departure hall locations.
+Currency Exchange – Arion Bank offers currency exchange service.
+Location: arrival and departure hall.
+Hours: open 24 hours.

-Duty Free & Shopping – In addition to Duty Free Iceland, the following shops are available: 66°North • Airport Fashion • Blue Lagoon • Elko • Optical Studio • Penninn Eymundsson • Pure Food Hall • Rammagerdin Iceland Gift Store.
+Duty Free & Shopping – In addition to Duty Free Iceland, the following shops are available: 66°North • Blue Lagoon • Elko • Optical Studio • Penninn Eymundsson • Rammagerdin Iceland Gift Store.
 All shops are open according to flight schedules.

 Family Services – The following services are available to families at the airport:

 - Children’s Play Area – When you want to ensure your kids burn off all their energy before their flight, take them to the children’s play area.
-Locations: South Building (Gates D24-29 • Gate C).
+Locations: South Building (Gate C).

 - Family Washrooms – Available on the 2nd level of the airport.